-- Added collection of the metric "tot-blocks-allocd"

-=========== OTHER CHANGES ===========

-- Replacement/wrapping of malloc/new related functions is now done not just for system libraries by default, but for any globally defined malloc/new related function (both in shared libraries and statically linked alternative malloc implementations).
+- Added meta mempool support for describing a custom allocator which: - Auto-frees all chunks assuming that destroying a pool destroys all objects in the pool - Uses itself to allocate other memory blocks - New flag --ignore-range-below-sp to ignore memory accesses below the stack pointer, if you really have to.
+The related flag - --workaround-gcc296-bugs=yes is now deprecated.
+Use - --ignore-range-below-sp=1024-1 as a replacement. - \ DRD: - Improved thread startup time significantly on non-Linux platforms. - \ DHAT - Added collection of the metric "tot-blocks-allocd" - \ ========= OTHER CHANGES ========== - \ Replacement/wrapping of malloc/new related functions is now done not just for system libraries by default, but for any globally defined malloc/new related function (both in shared libraries and statically linked alternative malloc implementations).
 The dynamic (runtime) linker is excluded, though.
 To only intercept malloc/new related functions in system libraries use --soname-synonyms=somalloc=nouserintercepts (where "nouserintercepts" can be any non-existing library name).
-This new functionality is not implemented for MacOS X. - The maximum number of callers in a suppression entry is now equal to the maximum size for --num-callers (500).
+This new functionality is not implemented for MacOS X. - \ The maximum number of callers in a suppression entry is now equal to the maximum size for --num-callers (500).

-Note that --gen-suppressions=yes|all similarly generates suppressions containing up to --num-callers frames. - New and modified GDB server monitor features: - Valgrind's gdbserver now accepts the command 'catch syscall'.
-Note that you must have GDB >= 7.11 to use 'catch syscall' with gdbserver. - New option --run-cxx-freeres=<yes|no> can be used to change whether gnu_cxx::freeres() cleanup function is called or not.
-Default is 'yes'. - Valgrind is able to read compressed debuginfo sections in two formats: - zlib ELF gABI format with SHF_COMPRESSED flag (gcc option -gz=zlib) - zlib GNU format with .zdebug sections (gcc option -gz=zlib-gnu) - Modest JIT-cost improvements: the cost of instrumenting code blocks for the most common use case (x86_64-linux, Memcheck) has been reduced by 10%-15%. - Improved performance for programs that do a lot of discarding of instruction address ranges of 8KB or less. - The C++ symbol demangler has been updated. - More robustness against invalid syscall parameters on Linux. - =========== FIXED BUGS =========== bugzilla (https://bugs.kde.org/enter_bug.cgi?product=valgrind) rather than mailing the developers (or mailing lists) directly -- bugs that are not entered into bugzilla tend to get forgotten about or ignored.
+Note that --gen-suppressions=yes|all similarly generates suppressions containing up to --num-callers frames. - \ New and modified GDB server monitor features: - Valgrind's gdbserver now accepts the command 'catch syscall'.
+Note that you must have GDB >= 7.11 to use 'catch syscall' with gdbserver. - \ New option --run-cxx-freeres=<yes|no> can be used to change whether \\gnu\cxx::\\freeres() cleanup function is called or not.
+Default is 'yes'. - \ Valgrind is able to read compressed debuginfo sections in two formats: - zlib ELF gABI format with SHF\COMPRESSED flag (gcc option -gz=zlib) - zlib GNU format with .zdebug sections (gcc option -gz=zlib-gnu) - \ Modest JIT-cost improvements: the cost of instrumenting code blocks for the most common use case (x86\64-linux, Memcheck) has been reduced by 10%-15%. - \ Improved performance for programs that do a lot of discarding of instruction address ranges of 8KB or less. - \ The C++ symbol demangler has been updated.

+\ More robustness against invalid syscall parameters on Linux.

 The following bugs have been fixed or resolved.
 Note that "n-i-bz" stands for "not in bugzilla" -- that is, a bug that was reported to us but never got a bugzilla entry.
-We encourage you to file bugs in
+We encourage you to file bugs in bugzilla (https://bugs.kde.org/enter\bug.cgi?product=valgrind) rather than mailing the developers (or mailing lists) directly -- bugs that are not entered into bugzilla tend to get forgotten about or ignored.